 I was able to tell that Whaley did his research on agoraphobia so he could write an accurate portrayal.
 I knew next to nothing about this disorder before the book, so I’m pleased with what I know about it now.

 This isn’t exactly something that I disliked, but I would like to add that I was wary of Lisa and her goal to “fix” Simon.
 I found it hard to like her at first because of her motives behind becoming Solomon’s friend.

-This was a great book to mark the start of my era of diverse reading.
 I was happy that there was LGBT representation and the main character had good familial support.
 Mental illnesses can be a tricky topic to write about sensitively, but I think Whaley did a respectable job of it.